A NSW Government website

 5. Follow the prompts to add your shipment record.

-See the User Guide - Oyster Shipment Notifications via the DPI Shellfish App for step by step instructions on how to register and submit.
+See the User Guide - Oyster Shipment Notifications via the DPIRD Shellfish App for step by step instructions on how to register and submit.

 When you submit your record, the system will validate that the shipment meets all legislated biosecurity requirements.
 If successful, you will receive on screen confirmation with a shipment number.